icsdataset/hai/README.md

 ## Changes
 * Initial release (2020-02-07)

-## Authors
+## Authorsa
-This repository created in 2020 by Hyeok-Ki Shin, Woomyo Lee and Jeong-Han Yun.
+This repository created in 2020 by Hyeok-Ki Shin, Woomyo Lee and Jeong-Han Yun in the Affiliated Institute of ETRI.

 ## References
 1. Hyeok-Ki Shin, Woomyo Lee, Jeong-Han Yun, and HyoungChun Kim, "[Implementation of Programmable CPS Testbed for Anomaly Detection][1]", 12th USENIX Workshop on Cyber Security Experimentation and Test (CSET 19), Santa Clara, CA, 2019.